elotroalex/chiens/_texts/translation.md

 - A tower
 - with cracks in the wall;
 - a forest full of wolves
-- and they walk inside with mitered heads;
+- and they stroll around in there wearing miters;
-- a dish of venomous mushrooms
+- a plate of venomous mushrooms
 - and they throw themselves on it greedily.

 - {:.sp} The Cantors *(bawling stronger.)*